TariqAHassan/BioVida/README.md

 in this process, more people will become interested in applying machine learning to biomedical images and, in turn, advancing insights into human disease.

+In a nod to recursion, BioVida tries to accomplish some of this automation with machine learning itself, using tools like convolutional neural networks.

 ## Installation

 Python Package Index: